Frequently Asked Questions

 To make this truly useful, of course, you'll want to assign a keyboard shortcut to the new control—and ideally, assign one you can do with your left (right handed mouse user) or right (left handed mouse user) hand:

-With the custom action created and the shortcut assigned, you're set—just press the assigned shortcut at any time to trigger the green button pop-up.
+With the custom action created and the shortcut assigned, you're set—just press the assigned shortcut at any time to trigger the mouse-based onscreen resizing grid.